retouching/pproxy-protonvpn/README.md

 your host's networking_.
 Routing traffic over a specific VPN connection is then as simple as configuring a target application's proxy server.

-### Share a VPN connection between devices on your LAN

-Run a container on one machine, and configure multiple devices on your network to connect to its proxy server.
-All connections that use that proxy server will be routed over the same VPN connection.

 ## Configuration

 You can set any of the following container environment variables with